-Flying ants invade Wimbledon's hallowed courts
+Tennis - Flying ant invasion bugs Wimbledon players

 When the ants were too tired to continue flying, they crawled around the courts, causing unsightly black patches on Wimbledon's famous green grass.

-The phenomenon behind the unlikely interruption at Wimbledon is known as 'flying ant day' and is triggered when a queen leaves her nest in search of a mate to start a new colony.
+The phenomenon behind the unlikely scenes witnessed at Wimbledon is known as "flying ant day" and is triggered when a queen leaves her nest in search of a mate to start a new colony.

+The colony sends out a large number of swarmers because only a very small percentage make it through mating to start a new generation.